-It can get expensive to buy lights that are made for outdoors.
+It can get expensive to buy lights that are made for outdoor use.
 But with some creativity and resourcefulness, you can light up your evenings in style for very little money.

-A classic outdoor lighting ideas is wrapping your trees in strings of lights.
+A classic outdoor lighting idea is wrapping your trees in strings of lights.
 It’s not just for Christmas!

 This solar light idea is genius!
-I never knew you could make you own!
+I never knew you could make your own!